Global-Policy-Lab/gpl-covid/README.md

 ### SIR model projections
 Once the regression coefficients have been estimated in the above models, run the following code to generate projections of active and cumulative infections using an SIR model:

-1. `python codes/models/get_gamma.py`: Estimates removal rate to use in projections from data that contains both cumulative cases and active cases.
+1. `python codes/models/get_gamma.py`: Estimate removal rate to use in projections from data that contains both cumulative cases and active cases.
-2. `Rscript codes/models/run_all_CB_simulations.R`: Generates the csv inputs for Figure 4.
+2. `Rscript codes/models/run_all_CB_simulations.R`: Generate the csv inputs for Figure 4.
-3. `Rscript codes/models/output_underlying_projection_output.R`: outputs the raw projection output if you wish to examine the underlying output.
+3. `Rscript codes/models/output_underlying_projection_output.R`: Output the raw projection output if you wish to examine the underlying output.

 ### Figure creation
 To generate the four figures in the paper, run the following scripts.
 Figure 1 only requires the data collection steps to be complete.
-Figures 2 and 3 require the regression step to be complete, and Figure 4 requires the projection step to be complete.
+Figures 2 and 3 require the regression step to be complete, and Figure 4 requires the projection step to be complete and to have previously run the code for Figure 1.
+Each of the Extended Data Figures and Supplementary Information Tables may require different steps of the analysis to be finalized.

 #### Figure 1

-`Rscript codes/plotting/fig1.R`: Generates 12 outputs that constitute Figure 1 (`*_timeseries.pdf`, and `*_map.pdf` for each of the 6 countries). **Note:** This script requires [data/raw/china/match_china_city_name_w_adm2.csv](data/raw/china/match_china_city_name_w_adm2.csv), a manually generated crosswalk of Chinese city names.
+1. `Rscript codes/plotting/fig1.R`: Generate 12 outputs that constitute Figure 1 (`*_timeseries.pdf`, and `*_map.pdf` for each of the 6 countries). **Note:** This script requires [data/raw/china/match_china_city_name_w_adm2.csv](data/raw/china/match_china_city_name_w_adm2.csv), a manually generated crosswalk of Chinese city names.
+2. `python codes/plotting/aggregate_fig1_source_data.py`: Combine csv's into the "source_data" excel file.

 #### Figure 2

-`Rscript codes/plotting/fig2.R`: Generates 3 outputs that constitute Figure 2, in `results/figures/fig2`:
+`Rscript codes/plotting/fig2.R`: Generate 3 outputs that constitute Figure 2, in `results/figures/fig2`:
 - *Panel A*: `Fig2A_nopolicy.pdf`
 - *Panel B*: `Fig2B_comb.pdf`
 - *Panel C*: `Fig2C_ind.pdf`